Digital camera

-A digital camera is a camera that captures photographs in digital memory.
-Most cameras produced today are digital, largely replacing those that capture images on photographic film.
-Digital cameras are now widely incorporated into mobile devices like smartphones with the same or more capabilities and features of dedicated cameras (which are still available).
+A digital camera, also called a digicam, is a camera that captures photographs in digital memory.
+Most cameras produced since the turn of the 21st century are digital, largely replacing those that capture images on photographic film or film stock.
+Digital cameras are now widely incorporated into mobile devices like smartphones with the same or more capabilities and features of dedicated cameras.
 High-end, high-definition dedicated cameras are still commonly used by professionals and those who desire to take higher-quality photographs.

 Digital and digital movie cameras share an optical system, typically using a lens with a variable diaphragm to focus light onto an image pickup device.
 The diaphragm and shutter admit a controlled amount of light to the image, just as with film, but the image pickup device is electronic rather than chemical.
 However, unlike film cameras, digital cameras can display images on a screen immediately after being recorded, and store and delete images from memory.
 Many digital cameras can also record moving videos with sound.
-Some digital cameras can crop and stitch pictures and perform other elementary image editing.
+Some digital cameras can crop and stitch pictures and perform other kinds of image editing.

 History

 The first semiconductor image sensor was the charge-coupled device (CCD), invented by Willard S. Boyle and George E. Smith at Bell Labs in 1969, based on MOS capacitor technology.
-The NMOS active-pixel sensor was later invented by Tsutomu Nakamura's team at Olympus in 1985, which led to the development of the CMOS active-pixel sensor (CMOS sensor) by Eric Fossum's team at the NASA Jet Propulsion Laboratory in 1993.
+The NMOS active-pixel sensor was later invented by Tsutomu Nakamura's team at Olympus in 1985, which led to the development of the CMOS active-pixel sensor (CMOS sensor) at the NASA Jet Propulsion Laboratory in 1993.

 In the 1960s, Eugene F. Lally of the Jet Propulsion Laboratory was thinking about how to use a mosaic photosensor to capture digital images.
 His idea was to take pictures of the planets and stars while travelling through space to give information about the astronauts' position.
-As with Texas Instruments employee Willis Adcock's film-less camera (US patent 4,057,830) in 1972, the technology had yet to catch up with the concept.
+As with Texas Instruments employee Willis Adcock's filmless camera (US patent 4,057,830) in 1972, the technology had yet to catch up with the concept.

-In 1972, the Landsat 1 satellite’s multispectral scanner (MSS) started taking digital images of the earth.
+In 1972, the Landsat 1 satellite's multispectral scanner (MSS) started taking digital images of Earth.
 The MSS, designed by Virginia Norwood at Hughes Aircraft Company starting in 1969, captured and transmitted image data from green, red, and two infrared bands with 6 bits per channel, using a mechanical rocking mirror and an array of 24 detectors.
-Operating for six years, it transmitted more than 300,000 digital photographs of the Earth, while orbiting our planet about 14 times per day.
+Operating for six years, it transmitted more than 300,000 digital photographs of Earth while orbiting the planet about 14 times per day.